3tw/Reusable-JavaScript/README.md

 # Reusable-JavaScript

-Bits and pieces of JavaScript code I often use in my projects
+Bits and pieces of my JavaScript code that I often use